wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.3 =
+* Added Contacts capability
+	- <strong>Add new contacts from inside WordPress</strong>
+	- View and edit all your contacts
+	- Edit contact information, subscribed lists, etc.
+	- View all the contacts in a list
+* Added Constant Analytics, a great Google Analytics statistics tool that helps you visualize your blog traffic as well as blog posts and email campaigns in the same chart.
+	- Switch between Google Analytics profiles & accounts
+* New feature: hover over the Constant Contact logo to easily switch between plugin pages.
+* Improved plugin load time on the administration
+* Update should fix issue where updating users from the User administration page doesn't work properly (<a href="http://wordpress.org/support/topic/566686" rel="nofollow">issue 566686</a>)
+* Added a hook for internationalization of plugin (multiple language support)
+* Fixed issue where updating username & password settings may not change account except when closing browser window.
+This bug also affected if users de-activated plugin with the `Remove all data stored in database` selected.
+If users re-activated the plugin, the plugin would still seem to be configured properly because this information was stored in the browser session.

 = 2.2 =
 * Added an Events widget and shortcode